 students in developing educational objectives and matching them with

 career goals.
-Freshman Seminar introduces students to necessary tools as
+First-Year Seminar introduces students to necessary tools as

 well as the framework of resources/opportunities on campus and assists

 students in the transition into their chosen profession.
 More specifically, this course is designed to: